TIMELINE

 The Journey To Becoming Family

-Recognized the similarity between Reverend Xapile’s congregation – JL Zwane – and our own faith community.
+Recognized the similarity between Xapile’s congregation – JL Zwane – and our own faith community.

 30-50 funerals every Saturday in Guguletu – People living with AIDS could not be open and honest … said to have died of ‘pneumonia’